hasura/graphql-engine/community/boilerplates/serverless-triggers/google-cloud-functions/nodejs6/mutation/README.md

 ```

 Once the trigger is created, goto `Data -> profile -> Insert row` and add a new
 profile with name and address, save.
-Goto `Browse rows` tabs to see lat and lng
+Go to `Browse rows` tabs to see lat and lng
 updated, by the cloud function.